[ EVENT ]

 Session 1: Making online spaces safer for children

 Children are spending more time online which increases their direct and indirect exposure towards risks and harms.
 In response, decisive regulatory action has been taken through the introduction of the Online Safety Act 2025 and its Child Protection Code.
 This moves the needle away from reactive measures towards proactive approaches, creating sets of duties and obligations for platforms, including the need to protect child users.
 Six months since its coming into force, has ONSA resulted in an increase in safety standards and protection for children online?
 How does the proposed delay in children accessing social media platforms until they turn 16 fit into this larger puzzle?
-And what about other activities online – such as gaming – which does not fall within ONSA’s ambit?
+And what about other activities online – such as gaming – which do not fall within ONSA’s ambit?

 1130-1230